Performance Of Ghanaian Players Abroad Wrap Up

 PORTUGAL Lumor Agbenyenu was once again left out Sporting Lisbon squad as they defeated Maritimo 2-0 at the Estadio Jose Averlade.

+Aziz Tetteh played full throttle for Dynamo Moscow in their 3-0 defeat at Krasnodar.

+ROMANIA Joseph Mensah cameoed for Sepsi as they held Dinama Bucuresti to a goalless draw.

-SERBIA Trio Rashid Sumaila, Ibrahim Tanko and Richmond Boakye Yiadom was left out of Res Star Belgrade squad for their 2-1 win over Mladost.
+SERBIA Trio Rashid Sumaila, Ibrahim Tanko and Richmond Boakye Yiadom were left out of Red Star Belgrade squad for their 2-1 win over Mladost.

+Samuel Owusu enjoyed 90 minutes for Cukaricki in their 1-1 draw with Napredak.

+Samuel Afum returned from injury to warm the bench for Sp.
+Subotica in their 1-0 home defeat against Vojvodina.

 SCOTLAND Thomas Agyapong played 84 minutes for Hibernian in their 1-0 win at St. Mirren.